apohllo/nlp/1-regexp.md

   in the case of Ruby and Perl).
 Notably Python does not support either.
 * You should be very careful when copying regexps from Internet - different languages and even different versions of the same language may interpret them differently, so make sure to always test them on a large set of diversified examples.
+* You can try regexes using https://regex101.com.
+It allows you to compare the matches between different programming languages.